TendTo/lucid/docs/Bindings.md

 There are multiple ways to use it.
 You can either run it withing the Bazel environment, or you can install it in your Python environment.

+> [!NOTE]
+> All bindings use the C++ Lucid library under the hood, which means that you need to ensure all the requirements listed in the [Installation](Installation.md) section are met.

 ### Running with Bazel

 Write your script somewhere in the `lucid` directory.